norbibi/Golem_Blender_Render/README.md

 - Global timeout above 5h enable mid-agreement wich seems to have a bug, so don't use for the moment.
 - Your project frames (and Yagna log file) will be available in a subfolder (named and timestamped) of outputs directory.
 - Polygon fees are proportional to the number of workers involved and upload time can be (very) long, so set number of providers as a fraction of number of frames (example: 15 providers for 145 frames).
-- My gpu providers (RTX3090, 15 threads, 20 Gb RAM, 600Gb storage) prices are 0GLM/start, 0.015 GLM/thread/hour, 1 GLM/env/h, there are 2 on devnet-beta and 2 on public-beta.